My Account | Contact Us | info@scratchsleeves.co.uk | +44 1962 890210

 Adapt your baby’s skin care regime

-As the weather changes and your baby’s skin becomes drier, you’ll need to modify their skin care regime to ensure that it stays as soft and supple as possible.
+You’ll already be familiar with emollients and steroid creams in managing baby eczema.
+However, as the weather changes and your baby’s skin becomes drier, you’ll need to modify your baby’s skin care regime to ensure that it stays as soft and supple as possible.
 You’ll probably need to use more moisturiser and maybe need to increase the number of times you moisturise them each day.
 You may also find that a moisturiser that worked in the summer may not work as well in the winter.
 If you are struggling to keep your baby’s skin supple, talk to your GP about using a different moisturiser.
 Many people find that heavier, paraffin based emollients work better in the winter.
 It’s also worth asking your doctor to prescribe extra smaller tubes to keep with you when you are out and about.

 • Top tip: Many pharmacies only carry a limited stock of moisturisers and there’s usually a rush on them during the autumn, so it’s useful to keep an eye on the level so you can get your repeat prescriptions early.
 With the opaque dispenser style ones – if they wobble about when you use the pump, they are probably running out.